Moo-Ack-Productions/MCprep/docs/asset_standards.md

     - `Warden - DigDanAnimates pre3.0.0.blend` Will be used by anything _before_ blender 3.0 (e.g. 2.80, 2.93)
     - `Warden - DigDanAnimates.blend` Will be used by blender 3.0 and higher (due to no other "pre#.#.# being higher than 3.0.0)
   - We should aim to NOT partition rigs by version as much as possible, as it bloats download size and becomes even more to maintain.
 But sometimes, we can't avoid it.
 - The rig must be self contained.
-That means textures are packed
+That means textures are packed (File > External Data > Pack Resources)
    - This is to negate the issue of relative vs absolute paths, which just become a pain
    - Best practice is still to run "relpaths" beforehand, to avoid having any user's paths hard coded into the file, which is more of a privacy thing than anything.
 - Extra unused data should be purged, to minimize bloat